-This topic contains 2 replies, has 2 voices, and was last updated by liam wood 8 months, 1 week ago.
+- This topic has 2 replies, 1 voice, and was last updated 12 months ago by liam wood.

 My daughter is 27 and 2 years ago she finally purchased her own car.
 I helped with the deposit and the finance was all agreed.
 Being a BMW driver for the last 10 years plus, I introduced her to BMW and we ended up on a 4-year deal on a second hand 3k miles 1 series.
 I believe its PCP where she can hand it back on guaranteed value.

 About 8 weeks ago, whilst driving home on the motorway.
 She changed lanes and the steering stuck.
 Fortunately she somehow managed to free the steering.
 Within 2 miles of home and finally driving onto her driveway i.e. full lock turn.
 It happened again, she subsequently bumped her partner’s car and smashed her headlight.

 She phone BMW straight away who carted the car off to the local dealer and provided her with a hire car.

 There were no lights or messages regarding the steering failing.
 So far the car had done 35k plus miles.

 The outcome is that after weeks of ‘testing’ they said 300 miles.
 BMW can not find a problem with the car and have said its fit to drive.
 Obviously that makes things worse, there was a problem and we can not find the root cause.